AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 Using what we know about the inheritance of the `this` keyword we can define some instances where you should **not** use arrow functions.

-The next 2 examples all show when to be careful using `this` inside of arrows.
+The next 2 examples show when to be careful using `this` inside of arrows.

 ``` javascript
 const button = document.querySelector("btn");